electron/electron/docs/api/app.md

 ### `app.getAppPath()`

-Returns the current application directory.
+Returns `String` - The current application directory.

 ### `app.getPath(name)`

 * `name` String

-Retrieves a path to a special directory or file associated with `name`.
+Returns `String` - A path to a special directory or file associated with `name`.
 On failure an `Error` is thrown.

 You can request the following paths by the name: